Hornswoggle: Various alliances final storylines and departure (2011–2016)

 On November 29, 2011, holiday edition of SmackDown, Hornswoggle won a battle royal, by lastly eliminating Sheamus, to receive a wish from Santa Claus (Mick Foley).
 With help from Sheamus, Hornswoggle wished for the ability to verbally communicate.
 With this ability, Hornswoggle became the special guest ring announcer for the David Otunga and Sheamus match on the following week's SmackDown.
 On January 6, 2012, episode of SmackDown he defeated Heath Slater in an Over-the-Top Rope Challenge.
 Later that month, Hornswoggle formed an alliance with Justin Gabriel, feuding with the former Intercontinental Champion Cody Rhodes and Heath Slater, he also accompanied Gabriel to the ring at the Elimination Chamber pay-per-view in a losing effort against United States Champion Jack Swagger.
 On March 23 episode of SmackDown, Hornswoggle was added to Theodore Long's WrestleMania XXVIII team as its personal mascot.

 He made a return on October 12, 2012, when he was found with a Randy Orton doll.
 Ricardo Rodriguez wrecked it and continued looking for the real Orton.
 After a period of inactivity, he returned to Raw in November, associating himself with The Great Khali and Natalya.
-He was injured (storyline) by Big E Langston on January 11, 2013 episode of SmackDown, after Khali and Natalya lost to Dolph Ziggler and AJ Lee.
+He was injured (storyline) by Big E Langston on January 11, 2013, episode of SmackDown, after Khali and Natalya lost to Dolph Ziggler and AJ Lee.
 He returned on March 17 episode of Raw, to celebrate St. Patrick's Day, only to be interrupted by Bad News Barrett.

-On the April 15, 2014 episode of Main Event, Hornswoggle turned heel for the first time since 2007 after revealing himself as the mascot for 3MB (Heath Slater, Drew McIntyre and Jinder Mahal).
+On the April 15, 2014, episode of Main Event, Hornswoggle turned heel after revealing himself as the mascot for 3MB (Heath Slater, Drew McIntyre and Jinder Mahal).
 In the following months, he faced El Torito numerous times, losing a WeeLC match at Extreme Rules (Postl says this was the best match of his career) and a hair match at Payback, resulting in his head being shaved.
 On June 12, 2014, McIntyre and Mahal were released by WWE, and ending 3MB.
 In July on Superstars, Hornswoggle accompanied Slater for his match with Adam Rose, and was kidnapped by the Rosebuds, who transformed him into a mini-Rose.
-On August 19 episode of Main Event, Hornswoggle joined his former rivals, Los Matadores (including El Torito), as their second valet.
-Hornswoggle donned a cow suit and was referred to as La Vaquita (meaning "the little cow"), to complement El Torito, who was dressed as a tiny bull.
+On August 19 episode of Main Event, Hornswoggle turned face once again when he joined his former rivals, Los Matadores (including El Torito), as their second valet.
+He donned a cow suit and was referred to as La Vaquita (meaning "the little cow"), to complement El Torito, who was dressed as a tiny bull.
 Los Matadores went on to be defeated by Heath Slater and Titus O'Neil.
 That same week, on Superstars, his name was tweaked to La Vaca (meaning "the cow"), when he teamed with El Torito to defeat Slater and O'Neil.
-On September 29 episode of Raw, Hornswoggle turned heel once again and became Slater and O'Neil's (Slater-Gator) mascot, the Mini-Gator.
-After the breakup of Slater-Gator, Postl took time off from WWE television to undergo arthroscopic shoulder decompression surgery in March 2015.
+On September 29 episode of Raw, Hornswoggle reverted back to a heel and became Slater and O'Neil's (Slater-Gator) mascot, the Mini-Gator.
+After the breakup of Slater-Gator, Hornswoggle took time off from WWE television to undergo arthroscopic shoulder decompression surgery in March 2015.